CUA provides Aussies with a range of products to suit you and your family’s needs.

 - CUA Cash Management Account.
 There is no minimum balance requirement for this account, but once it hits $5,000 you will begin to earn interest daily.
 Interest rates are tiered, increasing as the amount of money in the account does.
 You will pay no monthly maintenance fees, but will be able to access your money online or at a branch.

 With a minimum deposit of $5,000, you can lock your savings into a CUA term deposit for one month or up to three years.
 This high interest earning savings account rewards you with higher interest the longer you keep it in your account.
 Keep in mind that these types of accounts do not allow easy access, and you will be charged the difference in interest and other fees if you withdraw the money before the end of the terms you signed on for.Back to top

 What are the pros and cons of banking with CUA?

 - Convenience.
 CUA savings accounts are managed from online, making it easy to keep track of its growth.

 - Bonus rates.
 With the completion of certain monthly conditions, your savings can be boosted with a bonus interest rate.

 - Youth accounts.
 CUA provides specially structured accounts for young Australians to learn both how to save and how to manage their daily expenses.

 - Membership.
 In order to take advantage of any of the CUA products, you must first visit a branch to become a member.

 How do I apply for an account offered by CUA?

+Before applying for a CUA account, you should compare the account features against others offered in the market to see if the account meets your personal financial needs.
 If you like the features of the CUA savings accounts, first become a member of the credit union by visiting a branch and providing them with the proper identifying documents.